Queen returning to shortened public duties but will miss Gladiator II premiere

 Camilla was forced to miss gathering with the King, the Princess of Wales and the rest of the royal family at the annual Remembrance Sunday at the Cenotaph, and the Festival of Remembrance at the Royal Albert Hall the evening before.

-Tuesday will be the first time she has been seen in public since the end of her long-haul to Australia and Samoa two and a half weeks ago.
+Tuesday will be the first time she has been seen in public since the end of her trip to Australia and Samoa two and a half weeks ago.

+Thursday is the King’s 76th birthday when Charles is marking the day by opening the first two Coronation Food Hubs – one in person and one virtually.

+Camilla, 77, had hoped to join him, but the visit will remain a solo one.